 - Knowledge gap: The associate doesn’t know important product codes.

-- Skills gap: If the associate doesn’t know the product codes for common items (like bananas), they have to look up extra information.
+- Skills gap: If the associate doesn’t know the product codes for common items (like bananas), they must look up extra information.
 That means they can’t execute a transaction in an efficient and friendly way.
 The skill gap, then, is their inability to execute the transaction as expected.

-- Performance gap: Based on the above examples, the measurable performance gap is a lower scans-per-minute along with a possibly lower CSAT score.
-Both are common cashier KPIs.
+- Performance gap: Based on the above examples, the measurable performance gap is lower scans-per-minute and possibly lower CSAT scores.
+Both are common KPIs for staff on the tills.

-In other words, when an employee lacks information that they need to complete an essential task, that’s when a knowledge gap occurs.
-A knowledge gap can then lead to a skills gap due to the inability to execute in the moment.
+In other words, when employees lack the information they need to complete an essential task, a knowledge gap occurs.
+A knowledge gap can then lead to a skills gap due to the inability to execute at the moment.
 This creates a performance gap.

-Here are 4 ways you can identify knowledge gaps with various assessments:
+Here are four ways you can identify knowledge gaps with various assessments: